-An X-Ray is good enough to diagnose an OA knee but make sure it is taken in standing position to see the joint space reduction.
+An X-Ray is good enough to diagnose an OA knee but make sure it is taken in the standing position to see the joint space reduction.
 MRI is usually not required unless your doctor suspects something else.
-Of course the diagnosis should be made only by a doctor.
+Of course, the diagnosis should be made only by a doctor.

 You should keep in mind not to take any steroid injection before the surgery into the knee at least for 6 months.
 Also, you should not have any infections in your body especially tooth, urine, ears etc.

 There are different kinds of implant or companies available for knee replace

 That’s your choice but always remember not to force your surgeon to do something which he is not used to.